Ruggedoslinux/Release-/README.md

 Version 18.04 Based version is also available at https://drive.google.com/open?id=10onIlImmK_rm5vmCONVCYMK2xdYvNNCN Rugged OS Linux is a reflavor of Xubuntu Linux
 Version 18.04 Was built on a DRS X7 Tablet computer

+Onboard is enabled to make installation possible.

+GPSD and Foxtrot GPS are installed to have a working GPS solution off the Live USB

+The Steam package was added for Gaming purposes.